txt/se21/docs/hw1.md

 <hr>

 # Homework 1: Task Training (Due Tuesday, Aug.
 26th)

   This document contains detailed descriptions on assignment 1.
 The purpose of this homework is to introduce the reuse in software engineering.

+## Motivation

+Understanding the current state of the art in software engineering  will be a challenge for the rest of your career.
+Using _reuse graphs_ (edges connected papers  back to what they base their work  on), it is possible for a community to find and maintain a shared understanding of that state-of-the-art.

+To demonstrate this, in our Fall’21 classes, we are leaving the second half of the lecture plan blank.
+We will let students find and define what cutting edge techniques will be discussed there.
+To do so, their homework for theinitial three weeks of class is to:

+-  At first, learn this reuse graph approach by performing our standard “reuse graph 101”exercise.
+- Then in a second week, read some papers to find their reuse (if any);
+- Finally, in a third week, they should check someoneelse’s reuse findings from other papers

 ## Before You Start...
 Be Familiar with Reuse
   Before you start your first assignment, please make sure you have already understand what is reuse, and the reuse type . https://github.com/bhermann/DoR/blob/main/workflow/coding_guide.md contains the detailed description on the types of reuse, as well as some tips on identifying reuse.